timm/tested/docs/onFishing.md

 The dream of TESTED is that, at least to some extent, we can address some of Ben Green's problems with better methods for reducing the effort associated with acceptance testing.

+## A Baseline Fishing Tool

+## Better Fishing?
+XXX ungood good
+- options, clster then do more
+- tarantual optipns
+- entropy pruning of the wights
+- huebrs 16m spalsh let and right
+- dont use ygap, but use the detal computed by zitlzer
+- dont use zitzler ever, use ygap  instead
+- and more